Oral Surgery – Temple, TX

-When it comes to the in-depth nature of oral surgery, Dr. Elmore and her accomplished dental team's top priority will be helping to make the process as effortless and smooth as possible.
-We want to create an atmosphere for you that ease any concerns and anxieties you may have while also providing your smile with the support it needs to regain its full health and vitality.
+When it comes to the in-depth nature of oral surgery, Dr. Grosskopf, our oral surgeon and emergency dentist, top priority will be helping to make the process as effortless and smooth as possible.
+We want to create an atmosphere for you that eases any concerns and anxieties you may have while also providing your smile with the support it needs to regain its full health and vitality.
+Dr. Grosskopf is happy to offer intravenous sedation dentist to patients as a relaxing option before she begins any oral surgery in our Temple, TX dental office.

 Oral pathology is the study of diseases of the oral and maxillofacial structures, including bones, soft tissue, and teeth.
 An oral exam is routinely performed by the dentist during the course of an exam and regular check-ups to check for abnormalities.
 The most prominent issue associated with this field is oral cancer, but there are also many other common pathologic problems.

-Also known as Benign Migratory Glossitis or Erythema Migrans, is a condition where the tongue is missing papillae (small bumps) in different areas, and a map-like appearance can develop.
-This condition is usually seen as red, well defined areas on or around the sides of the tongue.
+Also known as Benign Migratory Glossitis or Erythema Migrans, geographic tongue is a condition where the tongue is missing papillae (small bumps) in different areas, and a map-like appearance can develop.
+This condition is usually seen as red, well-defined areas on or around the sides of the tongue.
 The red patches (which can look like an unsightly rash) may come and go from hours to months at a time and cause increased sensitivity to certain substances.

 Median Palatal Cyst